grisuno/algebra-de-grok/README.md

 - Known architectural correspondence across scales

 Future work should explore automated discovery of structural homomorphisms and application to other algorithmic tasks.

+Importantly, the present experiments do not demonstrate zero-shot generalization of global n-bit parity.
+The learned function depends on a fixed subset of input dimensions, and the structural transfer preserves this subspace exactly.
+While this allows precise study of algorithmic preservation under expansion, extending the method to tasks whose outputs depend on all input dimensions remains an open problem.

 ---